|

 Post by Colonial Rose on Dec 1, 2006 15:04:06 GMT -5

-*This outfit was worn by Felicity in the books Changes for Felicity, Felicity's Surprise, Felicity Learns a Lesson, and "Felicity's New Sister"*
+This outfit was released in 1992 and retired with Felicity's archival in 2010.
+It is worn by Felicity in the books Changes for Felicity, Felicity's Surprise, and Felicity Learns a Lesson, and the short story "Felicity's New Sister".

 I have the PM version of the Cardinal Cloak from 1996.
 I love it, its wool but thin enough to drape instead of just sticking out.
 It's made from about 2/3 of a circle of fabric so its really full and goes over stuff nicely, and the hood has a gathered opening in the back so it goes around her head and sits nicely.
 I haven't seen the Mattel version or Elizabeth's cloak so I can't give comparisons on those, but I love Felicity's cloak and definetly reccomend it.